For more information call:410-337-1185 410-337-1185

 Approximately 75 million people live in chronic, debilitating pain that adversely affects their daily life according to the National Pain Foundation.
 Surprisingly, chronic pain only recently has been recognized as a serious health problem.
 Although chronic pain is undertreated, patients should not bear it stoically.

 For the past few years, the medical community has improved in recognizing and treating chronic pain disorders.
-Now, hospitals and nursing homes that do not manage chronic pain effectively may be cited by The Joint Commission on the Accreditation of Health Care Organizations (JCAHO).
+Now, hospitals and nursing homes that do not manage chronic pain effectively may be cited by The Joint Commission.
 Standards include educating patients about pain, measuring pain on a regular basis and improving deficiencies in pain-related care.

 Relief from the Pain

 The Pain Management Center at University of Maryland St. Joseph Medical Center is a place where patients may find relief from their chronic pain.
 This technologically advanced, hospital-based facility is dedicated to providing interventional and multi-modal treatments for a wide variety of pain conditions.

 State-of-the-art fluoroscopy equipment and specialized equipment for radio frequency treatment and intradiscal procedures offer the most advanced technology available.
 IDET, cryoablation and specialized drug delivery systems also are available and frequently cannot be found at many large academic centers.

 Who is treated at the Pain Management Center?

 There are many types of painful conditions affecting the patients of the Pain Management Center.
 One of the most common conditions is lower back pain, sometimes with pain extending into the legs.
 Patients with neck and back problems such as disc herniations and arthritic pain are also seen routinely.
 Other problems treated at the Pain Management Center include cancer pain, nerve injury pain, joint pain, muscular pain, certain types of headaches and pain after surgery.